2023 Agents/Editors

 Melissa Rechter, Crooked Lane Books

-Bio: Melissa Rechter is the Associate Editor at Crooked Lane Books, an independent publisher of crime fiction, mysteries, and thrillers and Alcove Press, their new book club fiction imprint, based in New York.
+Bio: Melissa Rechter is an Editor at Crooked Lane Books, an independent publisher of crime fiction, mysteries, and thrillers and Alcove Press, their new book club fiction imprint, based in New York.
 She joined the team in 2019, while obtaining her Masters in Publishing.

-For Crooked Lane, Melissa is seeking cozy mysteries, suspense and thrillers that deal with small town secrets, complicated family dynamics, and has a particular interest in unreliable narrators, cults, poisonous plants, and locked room mysteries.
-She’s also looking for historical and traditional mysteries with interesting premises.
+For Crooked Lane, Melissa is seeking cozy mysteries, horror, suspense and thrillers that deal with small town secrets, complicated family dynamics, and has a particular interest in unreliable narrators, cults, poisonous plants, and locked room mysteries.
+She’s also looking for historical mysteries with interesting premises.

 For Alcove Press, Melissa is seeking historical fiction (particularly in the 20’s, 40’s) and is always looking for new stories about women and their roles in WWII, stories that center around female friendships and found family, and book club fiction that sparks conversation.